Rigidity of symmetric frameworks on the cylinder: -symmetric isostatic graphs

 The following proof has two cases, firstly assuming the edges $xx'$ and $yy'$ are not present among the neighbours of $v$ and $v'$, and secondly assuming one is.
 (Note that it is not possible for both to be since $vv'\in E$ would give three fixed edges.)

-\begin{proof} For (1), we will argue that it is always possible to perform a (non-symmetric) $1$-reduction on $v'$, either adding in the edge $vx'$ or $vy'$, and then it will be possible to perform a (non-symmetric) $1$-reduction on $v$, adding in $xx'$ or $yy'$ respectively.
-We may reduce $v'$ as it cannot happen that $\{v,x'\}$ and $\{v,y'\}$ can be in $2$-critical blocking sets, else the union of these sets, say $W$, is $2$-critical and $W + v'$ breaks sparsity.
-For the second $1$-reduction, we see that neither $\{x,x'\}$ or $\{y,y'\}$ can be contained in a $2$-critical set.
+\begin{proof} For (1), we may perform a non-symmetric 1-reduction at $v'$ as it cannot happen that $\{v,x'\}$ and $\{v,y'\}$ can be in $2$-critical blocking sets, else the union of these sets, say $W$, is $2$-critical and $W + v'$ breaks sparsity.
+To perform a second non-symmetric $1$-reduction at $v$, we see that neither $\{x,x'\}$ or $\{y,y'\}$ can be contained in a $2$-critical set.
 If there were such a set, without loss of generality call it $U$ and let it contain $x,x'$, then $U \cup U'$ is $2$-critical ($x,x' \in U \cap U'$), $C_2$-symmetric, but cannot contain both of the fixed edges of $G$, which is a contradiction.

 For (2), assume without loss of generality that $xx'\in E$.
 Since $G$ is $(2,2)$-tight and $\delta(G)=3$ there are at least four nodes in $G$.
 If $v,v',x,x'$ are the only nodes, then $G-\{v,v',x,x'\}$ is $(2,2)$-$C_2$-tight.
 We now simply note that this arrangement can only appear once in each graph, since it has both of the fixed edges. \end{proof}